rks101/eglinux/README.md

 - Memory
 - Network
 - (persistent) Storage
-- These days, all four components/sub-systems are virtualized or can be virtualized.
+- These days, all four components or sub-systems are virtualized or can be virtualized.

 ----

 ## Getting help on-system

-What if I do not know commands or their options and arguments?
+What do I do if I do not know commands or their options and arguments?
 - Command has a name, options, and/or arguments.
 - There are plain-text on-screen manuals about Linux built-ins and commands.
-- There is a **man** I know who can help, and he tells us the most from reliable sources.
+- There is a **man** I know who can help, and he tells us from the most reliable sources.
 - (While I am not around,) Always ask **man**, using:
 ```
 man man
+man ls
-man cd
+man lsb_release
 man uname
 man touch
 man timedatectl